opendp/opendp/docs/source/user/supporting-elements.rst

 ``d_in`` and ``d_out`` are distances in terms of the input and output metric or measure.
 Refer to :ref:`distances` below for more details.

-This should be enough rope to work with, but I'll still touch quickly on the mathematical side.
+This should be enough rope to work with, but let's still touch quickly on the mathematical side.
 Refer to the programming framework paper itself if you want a deeper understanding.
 Consider ``d_X`` the input metric, ``d_Y`` the output metric or measure, and ``f`` the function in the Transformation or Measurement.